brendanberg/L/introduction.md

 	42

 A value can be assigned to an atom within a context using the assignment operator, a colon.
 An assignment expression evaluates to the empty type.
 Following an assignment, evaluating the atom in the same context results in the given value.

+	> exp : 4 + 3
+	> exp
+	4 + 3
+	> = exp
+	7

+	> sum : = 4 + 3
+	> sum
+	7

+An expression can be assigned to an identifier to be retrieved later.
+To evaluate its value, you must explicitly do so with the `=` operator either before or after assignment.

+	> x, y := [ 4, 3 ]
+	> = x
+	4
+	> = y
+	3

+The target (left-hand side) of the assignment operator can also be a list of identifiers.
+Assigning a list of the same number of elements assigns each element of the list to each identifier, in order.

+	> m, n := { m: 7, q : -3 }
+	     ^    ^--------------^
+	ValueError: identifier 'n' is not defined in map
+	> m, n := { m: 7, n: 4, q: -3 }
+	> = m
+	7
+	> = n
+	4
+	> = q
+	    ^
+	NameError: identifier 'q' is not defined

+The same is possible with mapping types, but the target identifiers must be present in the map being unpacked.
+Superfluous identifiers in the map are ignored.

 (Also: `+:`, `-:`, `*:`, `/:`, `|:`, `&:`, etc.)